About Me

 • Heat the olive oil in the pressure cooker.

 • Chop the onions and garlic and cook over a fairly high heat until they’re starting to brown.
+If you are using it, add 1 tsp salt.

-• When you can safely remove the lid, add the chopped cabbage to the pan.
+• When you can safely remove the lid, add the cabbage to the pan.
 Return it to the flame.
 If you’re using the Parmesan cheese rind, cut this into small dice and add.

 • Empty the tomatoes into the pan and mix them in.